Half Of Kids With Autism Are Bullied

 According to a recent study, almost half of children with autism are bullied.
 This is a disturbing finding, as bullying can have severe consequences for children with autism.
 Not only can it lead to emotional distress and harm their mental health, but it can also make it difficult for them to socialize and make friends.

-The study, conducted by researchers at the University of California, Los Angeles, surveyed over 1,200 children with autism and found that 46% of them had experienced bullying.
+The study, conducted by researchers at the University of California, Los Angeles, surveyed over 1,200 children with autism and found that 46% had experienced bullying.
 The researchers also found that boys with autism were more likely to be bullied than girls with autism.

 Overall, the study highlights the need for more awareness and support for children with autism who are at risk of being bullied.
 By working together, we can help to create a safer and more inclusive society for all children, regardless of their abilities.

-Consequences for children with ASD, include increased social isolation and mental health issues.
+Consequences for children with ASD include increased social isolation and mental health issues.

 Children with ASD can be particularly vulnerable to bullying for several reasons.
 They may have difficulty reading social cues and understanding the intentions of others, making them more likely to be targeted by bullies.
 Additionally, children with ASD may have trouble standing up for themselves or seeking help from adults, increasing their vulnerability.